Map of Sagrada Familia

 The Museum

 It lies on the ground floor of the Church.
-You can enter the Museum after entering through the General Entrance of the Sagrada Familia, located on the Nativity Facade side.
+You can enter the Museum through the General Entrance of the Sagrada Familia, located on the Nativity Facade side.
+There are no complex paths around the museum.

 FAQs